 - Ranch dressing is always better if it's been chilled for at least an hour, but it's not required.
 Just know that if you make it in advance, it's going to taste even more delicious after chilling in the fridge.
 Can be stored for up to one week.

-- If you are making dip rather than dressing, you’ll want it thicker and with the addition of sour cream.
-This is a very easy alteration.
-Make the recipe as is, but instead of using 1/4 cup milk, use 1 tablespoon of milk.
-Also, instead of using 1 full cup mayonnaise, use 1/2 cup mayonnaise plus 1/2 cup sour cream.
+- To make dip use only 1 tablespoon of milk, with 1/2 cup mayonnaise plus 1/2 cup sour cream.
 Whisk together and chill for at least an hour or overnight.
 Can be stored up to one week.

-- Take care when using salt.
+- Take care when using salt and sugar.
 Depending on whether you use store bought mayonnaise or homemade mayonnaise, you may have to use more or less salt.
-So aim low to start, and add more as necessary for a more savory flavor.
+Different brands have different sweetness and sodium levels.
+So aim low to start, and add more as necessary.